H4ppy-04/urban-cli/README.md

 ## License

-This project is licensed under the common MIT license, the details of which you'll find in `LICENSE` in the repository files.
+This project is licensed under the common MIT license, the details of which you'll [here](https://gh-syn.github.io/urban-cli/license.html).